muhammadfariz123/muhammadfariz123/README.md

 ---

 ## 🚀 About Me
 Hi there!
-I'm **Muhammad Fariz Nur Hidayat**, a passionate software engineering student at [Your University].
+I'm **Muhammad Fariz Nur Hidayat**, a passionate software engineering student at Telkom University.
 I enjoy developing digital solutions, working on exciting projects, and continuously improving my skills.
 My focus is on web development, data structures, and sustainable development technology.

 - 🌱 I’m currently learning **Advanced Data Structures** and **Algorithms**.
 - 💬 Ask me about **Linked Lists**, **JavaScript**, and **Sustainability in Tech**.